jkaplon/alytfeed/README.md

 A Sinatra service running on my VPS over at [Linode](https://www.linode.com/?r=30991a143a3c99716fbc7fdcf81355338c4d2b64) takes care of the subsequent cloning and file system housekeeping.
 This scheme also happens to provide a full version history and an offsite backup of this precious XML file.

+**But unit test on a podcast feed?**

+Yes, this feed has some tests written in Go.
+This was my first experience writing Go code, and I chose it due to its simple testing story...`go test`.
+Since I update the feed by hand, I don't want to be able to make a typo in the publication date and have my podcasting empire come crashing down (this has happened a few times).
+For now, the tests run on a local git commit hook.
+In the future, they will move to the server.

 If you would like to become a listener, please use the links below to subscribe.
 The purpose of this Github repository is to provide off-site backup of the feed's version history while using Github's webhook features to push feed updates to other necessary destinations.